DavidJMartinProjects/customer-webservice-api/readme.md

     ```

 ## API documentation
-  -  The microservice exposes its api documentation via entry-points.
+  -  The microservice exposes its api documentation via swagger.
-  -  To view the service api docs, run the project & navigate to the service management urls shown below.
+  -  To view the service api docs, run the project locally & navigate to the url shown below.
      ```
      http://localhost:8080/swagger-ui.html
      ```